TRSixx/Pydar/README.md

 Sometimes numpy will give you an error that it can't be imported even though you have already installed it through pip.
 If that happens try running `sudo apt-get install libatlas-base-dev`

+## NodeJS Experimental Branch

+Following some tutorial from https://medium.com/swlh/run-python-script-from-node-js-and-send-data-to-browser-15677fcf199f

+To try and figure out this rendering nonsense.